Wednesday Night Suppers

-Grace Covenant focuses on using fresh ingredients, no processed foods and foods that reflect a faithful care of the earth and God’s people.
-The church is committed to eating in a way that supports practices which work alongside God’s creation and in stewardship of it.
+Grace Covenant focuses on using fresh ingredients, no processed foods, and foods that reflect faithful care of the earth and God’s people.
+The church is committed to eating in a way that supports practices that work alongside God’s creation and in the stewardship of it.
 To do this, we buy non-GMO, organic and local whenever possible as well as steering clear of additives like HFCS and MSG.
 The meals are cooked from scratch with care and are hospitable to folks with gluten sensitivities or vegetarian preferences.

 By working with organizations like Door to Door Organics here in Richmond, the church has developed a menu that is welcoming to all and supports the overall atmosphere of family-oriented fellowship.